arcxteam/atlasnetwork-node/README.md

 `Search machine details and workloads uptime`

-- To search for a `machine name` anyone can copy/paste the SIGN address wallet into https://explorer.atlasnetwork.xyz/machine
+- To search for active `machine name` can copy/paste the address wallet into https://explorer.nodeops.network/machine
 - Uptime : last checked : less than a minute ago ; **GOOD (100%)** The overall health of your machine is good, you've had zero errors in the last 24 hours.

 ![Desktop-screenshot-02-13-2025_12_54_AM](https://github.com/user-attachments/assets/3f2bc7f7-dcef-42c8-8b35-a96f45cde233)